 Through our chosen curriculum, we aim to prepare our students for adult and working life in the 21st century.

-The educational vision and curriculum design for Braeburn Imani recognises that:
+The educational vision and curriculum design for Braeside Thika (BTH) recognises that:

-The following section describes the aims and themes that underly our curriculum at Braeburn Imani, and more details is available about the specific curricula followed in our Early Years, Primary school, Secondary school and the Sixth Form.
+The following section describes the aims and themes that underlie our curriculum at Braeside Thika, and more details is available about the specific curricula followed in our Early Years, Primary school, Secondary school and the Sixth Form.